-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact III.
-AIR QUALITY - Where available, the significance criteria established by the applicable air quality management or air pollution control district might be relied upon to make the following determinations.
-Will the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people?
-S CUBSTANTIATION: (Discuss conformity with the Mojav applicable): e Air C Quality Manag gement P lan, if a) Less than Significant Impact.
-The proposed project will not conflict with or obstruct implementation of the applicable air quality plan.
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact AIR QUALITY - Where available, the significance criteria established by the applicable air quality management or air pollution control district might be relied upon to make the following determinations.
+Will the project: a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? \square c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant \boxtimes e) Create objectionable odors affecting a substantial number of people?

+SUBSTANTIATION: (Discuss conformity with the Mojave Air Quality Management Plan, if applicable):

+a) Less than Significant Impact.
+The proposed Project will not conflict with or obstruct implementation of the applicable air quality plan.
 The project site is located within the Mojave Desert Air Basin (MDAB) and is within the jurisdiction of the Mojave Desert Air Quality Management District (MDAQMD).
 The Air Quality Management Plan (AQMP) provides a program for obtaining attainment status for key monitored air pollution standards, based on existing and future air pollution emissions resulting from employment and residential growth projections.
 The AQMP is developed using input from various agencies' General Plans and other projections for population and employment growth.
-While the proposed project is not identified specifically in the County of San Bernardino General Plan, it will not generate new homes or employment opportunities that will change the County's projections.
-Given that the proposed project will not alter the population or employment projections considered during the development of the AQMP, and considering the minor emissions attributable to the proposed project during operation (refer to discussion in item III(b) below), impacts associated with AQMP consistency will be less than significant.
+While the proposed Project is not identified specifically in the County of San Bernardino General Plan, it will not generate new homes or employment opportunities that will change the County's projections.
+Given that the proposed Project will not alter the population or employment projections attributable to the proposed Project during operation (refer to discussion in item III(b) below), impacts associated with AQMP consistency will be less than significant.